 There was the honor of the German soldiers.
-By the summer of 1944, some of them had lost faith in their rulers; but they kept faith with their people and they kept the faith of the corps.
-Many fought as great men fight, and, in the military tradition-that honors gallantry for itself alone, some of them were buried with the Allied dead.
+By the summer of 1944, some of them had lost faith in their rulers; but they kept faith with their people and they kept the faith of the soldier.
+Many fought as great men fight, and, in the military the 2m Ranger Gottalle Airborne tradition-that honors gallantry for itself alone, some of them were buried with the Allied dead.